yusifsalam/ot-harjoitustyo/documentation/specification.md

 - basic cli to start a game or change username
 - game board's logic
 - player can start a game from command line but game over condition hasn't been implemented
+- current version is slightly different from the conventional 2048 game in that the cells only move by one instead of moving as far as the board allows.